top of page

 Wes Olson

-Group Leader, Surveillance Systems, MIT Lincoln Laboratory
+Group Leader, Transportation Safety and Resilience, MIT Lincoln Laboratory

 Research Interests: